-You are in the middle of Cambodia’s countryside, where – surprise – traditional ox carts are still a common means of transportation.
-The ox-powered vehicle takes you along the riverside and through back roads lined with rice paddy fields until you arrive at a tiny village.
-Beginning a few short years ago, local children have had the chance to receive an education here.
-The “Green School” is a local project supported by Heritage Line in this remote area to support underprivileged youth.
-The students, who are wearing green shirts, are always happy to meet all visitors every week as the principal gives an introduction and updates on the current situation of the school.
+This is a countryside part of Cambodia where traditional ox carts are still a common means of transportation.
+You will be taken on a journey along the riverside and through back roads lined with rice-paddy fields until you arrive at a tiny village.
+Here, local children have had the chance to receive an education for a few short years.
+The "Green School" is a local project supported by Heritage Line in this remote area to support underprivileged youth.
+The students, dressed in green shirts, are always happy to meet visitors every week as the principal gives an introduction and updates on the current situation of the school.

 Welcome to Phnom Penh, the city once named Paris of the East.
-It retains much of its rustic charm and elegance despite its rapid development.
-This lovely town has a rich history and culture that are still evident on numerous street corners.
+Despite its rapid development, it has retained its rustic charm and elegance.
+You will find it an amazing town with centuries of incredible history and culture, which can still be felt on many street corners.

-Your day will start with a full-day sightseeing tour right after breakfast.
-Ride a bus to visit the Killing Fields outside the city and, afterward, the centrally located prison called S21.
-Both historic sites display the sad and cruel chapter of the country’s history when the Khmer Rouge ruled Cambodia with terror and oppression.
-Alternatively, you may explore the city on your own in the morning before re-joining the group.
+Your full sightseeing tour starts right after breakfast.
+You will visit the Killing Fields outside the city and the centrally located prison "S21" by bus.
+Both historic sites display the sad and cruel chapter of the country's history when the Khmer Rouge ruled Cambodia with terror and oppression.
+These places have not changed much since this horrific time back in the early seventies and can be quite heartbreaking.
+Alternatively, you may explore the city on your own in the morning before rejoining the group.

-Have lunch at a well-known restaurant in town and experience the elegant air for which Phnom Penh’s top addresses are known.
-The exploration of Phnom Penh continues with the cultural highlights of the city’s heritage.
-The golden edifice of the Royal Palace with its Silver Pagoda and the exceptional Khmer crafts at the National Museum top the list of the city’s must-sees.
-The day trip ends with a cyclo ride along the bustling streets of downtown Phnom Penh and back to the ship.
+You will have lunch at a well-renowned restaurant in town and experience the elegant air Phnom Penh's top addresses are known for.
+Your exploration of Phnom Penh continues with the cultural highlights of the city's heritage.
+The golden edifice of the Royal Palace with its Silver Pagoda and the exceptional Khmer crafts at the National Museum tops the list of the city's must-sees.
+The day trip ends with a "cyclo" ride along the bustling streets of downtown Phnom Penh and back to the ship.

-Take some rest or join fellow passengers at the bar for refreshing drinks.
-Join your fellow passengers for a special open-air gala featuring a barbecue dinner feast in the evening.
-The dinner is accompanied by a classic Apsara dance performance and other folklore dances.
+You can take some rest or join fellow passengers at the bar for refreshing drinks.
+Today's evening is a special one.
+You are invited to a wonderful open-air gala featuring a barbecue dinner feast.
+The dinner is accompanied by a classic Apsara dance performance along with other folklore dances.